 It is very likely that publishers, advertisers, and AdTech companies won’t be able to process user data based on legitimate interest, as such processing and profiling will be overridden by the user’s fundamental rights and freedoms.

-What Do Companies Need to Do With the Data They Currently Have?
+What Do Companies Need to Do With the Data They Collected Before May 25, 2018?

-Apart from obtaining proper consent by May 25, 2018, data controllers will need to analyze whether the user data currently in their databases (e.g. CRM systems, DMPs, and DSPs) was collected according to the rules set out in the GDPR.
+Apart from obtaining proper consent after May 25, 2018, data controllers also need to analyze whether the user data stored in their databases (e.g. CRM systems, DMPs, and DSPs) before the GDPR kicked in was collected according to the rules set out in the GDPR.
 It is not necessary for the data subject to give his or her consent again if the manner in which the consent was given is in line with the Regulation.

-For marketers, this will mean obtaining permission again from data subjects in their existing databases if they haven’t done so via the GDPR’s rules regarding consent, which is highly unlikely.
-For the most part, this will involve sending out, most likely via email, a GDPR-compliant consent request asking data subjects to re-consent to usage of their historic data.
+For marketers, this means obtaining permission again from data subjects in their existing databases if they haven’t done so via the GDPR’s rules regarding consent, which is highly unlikely.
+For the most part, this involves sending out, most likely via email, a GDPR-compliant consent request asking data subjects to re-consent to usage of their historic data.

-When the GDPR comes into force, publishers will likely be the ones tasked with collecting consent on behalf of advertisers and AdTech companies.
+Currently, publishers are the ones tasked with collecting consent on behalf of advertisers and AdTech companies.

-What Rights Will Users Have Under the GDPR?
+What Rights Do Users Have Under the GDPR?